vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week1/Day1/readme.md

 Designers can visually check whether the output waveforms match the expected behavior.
 If RTL simulation and gate-level simulation produce the same waveforms, synthesis is considered successful.
 <img width="1074" height="490" alt="image" src="https://github.com/user-attachments/assets/92b0c140-893e-47f7-a865-d5ed01acdb63" />

+### About .lib

+.lib is a Library File that contains information about standard cells in a technology.
+It is a collection of logical modules (cells) like AND, OR, NOT, NAND, NOR, DFF, etc.

+For each cell, the .lib file specifies:
+Functionality (truth table or logic equation).
+Timing information (propagation delay, setup time, hold time).
+Power consumption.
+Area of the cell.

+🔹 Different Flavours of Same Gate

+A gate (e.g., 2-input AND) can have multiple versions:
+Slow version → smaller size, less power, but higher delay.
+Fast version → bigger size, more power, but lower delay.
+Medium versions are also available for trade-offs.

+This allows the synthesis tool to choose the best gate version depending on performance, area, and power constraints.

+🔹 Why Different Flavours of Gates?
+1. Combinational Delay and Setup Time

+In a sequential circuit, data flows from Flip-Flop A → Combinational Logic → Flip-Flop B.

+For correct operation:
+TCLK ≥ TCQA + TCOMBI +T SETUPB

+If TCOMBI is too large, the design cannot meet the required clock frequency.
+👉 Therefore, faster cells (with lower delay) are needed to reduce TCOMBI

+2. Hold Time Constraint

+Apart from setup, circuits must also satisfy hold time:

+TCQA + TCOMBI ≥ THOLDB

+If combinational delay is too small (very fast cells), data may reach flip-flop B too early, violating hold time.
+👉 In such cases, slower cells or deliberate delay elements are inserted.

+🔹 Conclusion

+Setup check ensures the circuit can run at the target clock speed.
+Hold check ensures data is stable long enough after the clock edge.

+That’s why .lib provides different flavours (slow/medium/fast) of gates → to give the synthesis and timing tools flexibility to balance speed, power, and area while meeting both setup and hold constraints.